nosoop/SMExt-SourceScramble/README.md

 A few things are present:

 * A subsection.
-The name of the section will be the name used when referencing the patch.
+The name of the section will be the name used when getting a `MemoryPatch` handle with `MemoryPatch.CreateFromConf()`.
 * A function `signature` name referencing the name of a signature in a `Signatures` section somewhere else in the game config file.
 * The `offset` to patch.
 Hexadecimal notation is supported with the `h` suffix, for easy